-Obviously my CSAs can be your CSAs only if you happen to live in southern California.
-(And if you join the J&J Grassfed beef CSA, you can pick up right at the Dr. Bronner’s plant!)
+Obviously my CSAs can be your CSAs only if you happen to live in Southern California.
 However, CSAs exist all over the country.
 Another great resource for finding stuff in your area is Local Harvest.
 In harsher winter climates, CSAs may only run in the warmer months.
 Some CSAs aren’t very big or specialize in certain crops, so check it out before you sign up.
 Share recommendations in the Comments section below for what is good in your area.
 Also, if you’re stumped by something you’ve received in a CSA, share it, and I’ll see if I can help!

 I posted on another section but didn’t see it pop up.
 Anyways thanks for sharing all of this great information with us!